OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Standard Concepts

 For each clinical Event, out of all the Concepts representing the meaning of the Event one is designated the Standard.
 For example, MESH code D001281, CIEL code 148203, SNOMED code 49436004, ICD9CM code 427.31 and Read code G573000 all define "Atrial fibrillation" in the Condition Domain, but only the SNOMED concept is Standard and represents the Condition in the data.
 The others are designated non-Standard or source Concepts and mapped to the Standard ones.
 Standard Concepts are indicated through an "S" in the STANDARD_CONCEPT field.
-And only these Standard Concepts are used to record data in the CDM fields ending in "_CONCEPT_ID".
+And only these Standard Concepts are used to record data in the CDM fields ending in "_CONCEPT_ID". \index{standard concept}

 ### Non-Standard Concepts